zopefoundation/z3c.authenticator/src/z3c/authenticator/README.txt

 its work done.

-For a simple authentication utility to be used, it should be registered as a utility providing the `zope.app.security.interfaces.IAuthentication` interface.
+For a simple authentication utility to be used, it should be registered as a utility providing the `zope.authentication.interfaces.IAuthentication` interface.

 Our target is to support a handy IAuthentication utility which offers a simple API for custom IUser implementations and does not depend on the default